wpsight/wpcasa-ninja-forms/wpcasa-ninja-forms/README.txt

 4. Ninja Forms form editor

 == Changelog ==

+= 1.0.2 =
+* Do not initiate plugin when Ninja Forms version is bigger than 2.9

 = 1.0.1 =
 * Fix error when Ninja Forms core plugin is not active